ulizama/TiRemoteImage/README.md

 - `destroy()` - It's highly recommended that you call this method before disposing from the object to prevent memory leaks.
 - `viewProxy` - Returns the actual view that should be added to other views.
+- `gc()` - Calls the garbage collector to clean any expired images.
+Upon initialization the garbage collector is called, but if you required to call it more frequently you can do so.
+- `wipeCache()` - Clear everything on the cache, regardless if it has expired or not.

 ### viewProxy